Meet Memphis ST Graduate Emily Voss

 "Once we got settled in (Memphis), I went down and visited the campus and just immediately felt comfortable there," she said.
 "Everyone just seemed so nice and welcoming."

-Voss leapt with great enthusiasm into the surgical technologist program and quickly discovered she had found the career for her.
+Voss leaped with great enthusiasm into the surgical technologist program and quickly discovered she had found the career for her.
 She loved that every day of a surgical tech is unique.
 And, she realized the great satisfaction she derived from helping others ... both patients and those on her surgical team.

 Loved Concorde's Surgical Technologist program